Medvednica: Skiing

 A winter sports center is based on the northern slopes towards Sljeme.
 The center has hosted several FIS World Cup slalom skiing races, known as the Snow Queen Trophy.

 The winter sports center consists of one chairlift for three persons and two T-bar lifts.
 Equipment for producing artificial snow has been added, and because of that, the skiing season has been prolonged to more than four months.

 Three ways exist to reach the mountain: by road (with a car or a bus) or on foot (numerous mountain paths).
 In the past, an older gondola lift was present, which started from the Gračani neighborhood just below Medvednica.
 The cable car had run from 1963 to 2007, when a major fault in the engine room made repairs economically impossible.
 The gondola had a capacity for four people, with a 23-minute journey time, covering a distance of 4023 m.
 The new gondola lift was opened on 23 February 2022, has a capacity of 10 people and WiFi.

 On Medvednica are dozen of mountain huts for traditional one-day trips to the mountain.
 Because of its proximity to Zagreb, Medvednica has many visitors, especially during weekends.

-Among the most popular sites is the Veternica cave with a 2,622-m-long main channel.
+Mountain huts

+The Tomislavov Dom mountain hut, at 1012 m in elevation, opened on 31 December 1935.
+This replaced a temporary hut at 950 m.
+The temporary hut was open all year roud and in the season of Tomislavov Dom's opening, the temporary hut saw 1345 visitors, including 14 Czechoslovak, 9 German and 8 Austrian citizens.
+In the 1936–1937 season, Tomislavov Dom saw 5138 visitors, including 19 Bulgarian, 19 German, 14 Czechoslovak, 6 Austrian, 6 English and 1 Polish citizens; the temporary shelter under caretaker Mirko Petanjek saw 1933 visitors, including 5 Czechoslovak and 2 Austrian citizens.
+In the 1937–1938 season, Tomislavov Dom saw 4841 visitors, including 16 Austrian, 9 German, 8 Czechoslovak, 6 English, 4 Bulgarian, 2 Polish and 1 French citizens; the temporary shelter under caretaker Petanjek saw 1885 visitors, including 3 Czechoslovak, 2 German and 1 English citizens.